 No matter how much playtime you get with your Oscar, you will find your relationship to be a developed and caring one, unusual among the cold-blooded housemates we keep in aquariums.

-What size are they when they’re small?
+What size are Oscars when they’re small?

 When Oscars are purchased in a typical American pet store, they are usually 1 to 2in long.
 Most often, they are black with orange or red-orange markings.
 You may also find light-colored/albino Oscars which can be almost white with orange spots.
 Variations have them mostly black and mostly red or orange.

-Oscars will grow very quickly, especially if you give them live feed.
+Oscars will grow very quickly, especially if you give them a live feed.
 They can gain more than an inch per month, reaching full size after a year or so.

 What’s their max size?